 Guys.
 We just made feta.
-Holy crap… we just. made.
-FETA.
+Holy crap… we just. made Feta Cheese From Scratch.
 I am sooooo excited about this.
 Like really really excited.
 Not only does it add to our list of cheeses we can make from home, this cheese unlike the others we make will last up to 4 weeks as it continues to age and get crumblier and more and more delicious.
 Which, thank goodness for that, otherwise Dan and I would have been on a feta binge in order to not let any of this 5 day-process feta go to waste.
 Not like that would be the worst thing in the world…

 So like most cheeses, for feta I needed a few additional items I couldn’t get from a grocery store.
 Aside from milk, kosher salt, and some homemade plain yogurt, I needed calcium chloride, lipase powder, and vegetable rennet.
 Calcium chloride is a salt solution of calcium and chloride.
 It’s used in cheese making to essentially add back the calcium from the milk that was lost during the pasteurization process.
 This helps create a firmer curd; without enough calcium, the milk wont coagulate very quickly and when it does, the curd wont be very firm.
 Yay science!
 You can find calcium chloride in most home brew and cheese making stores.
 My favorite one in Portland is Homebrew Exchange in North Portland.
 It’s small, the staff is super knowledgeable and friendly, and there’s a kids section with toys and books and stuff.
 An awesome indicator of encouraging patrons to spend a lot of time there nerd-ing out on all things home brewing and cheese making.